2007 Carolina Panthers season: Week 11: at Green Bay Packers

 Trying to snap a three-game losing skid, the Panthers flew to Lambeau Field for Week 11 duel with the Green Bay Packers.
 This game set a record as QB Vinny Testaverde and Packers QB Brett Favre had the oldest combined age of two starting quarterbacks at 82 years and 44 days.

-In the first quarter, Carolina trailed early as Packers CB Tramon Williams returned a pooch punt 94 yards for a touchdowns.
+In the first quarter, Carolina trailed early as Packers CB Tramon Williams returned a pooch punt 94 yards for a touchdown.
 The Panthers would get on the board as kicker John Kasay managed to get a 26-yard field goal.
 In the second quarter, Green Bay increased its lead with Favre completing a 4-yard TD pass to WR Greg Jennings and a 26-yard TD pass to TE Donald Lee.

 In the third quarter, Green Bay continued its domination as Favre and Lee hooked up with each other again on a 12-yard TD pass.
 Carolina would respond with Testaverde completing a 2-yard TD pass to TE Christian Fauria.
 In the fourth quarter, the Panthers tried to come back as Testaverde completed a 5-yard TD pass to WR Drew Carter.
 However, the Packers sealed the win with kicker Mason Crosby getting a 47-yard field goal.

 With their fourth-straight loss, Carolina fell to 4–6.